 1. ENSURE YOU HAVE ENOUGH EQUIPMENT, STORAGE & ROOM

-ROOM IN YOUR FREEZER – This is the best starting point, ensure you have enough room to store how much you want to bake up.
+ROOM IN YOUR FREEZER – The best starting point is to ensure you have enough room in your freezer to store how much you want to bake up.
 I am lucky enough to have an extra fridge and freezer in our garage that stores drinks and all my freezer baking.

-FREEZER SAFE CONTAINERS – An airtight container is best to protect it from freezer burn.
-Ideally, you want the container large enough to fit on the shelf of your freezer and to fit a full batch of muffins or biscuits.
+FREEZER SAFE CONTAINERS – An airtight container is best to protect your baked goods from freezer burn.
+Ideally you want the container large enough to fit on the shelf of your freezer and to fit a full batch of muffins or biscuits.
 I prefer rectangle or square containers over round, as round containers waste precious space in the freezer.

 I have been using containers that I have had for years but noticed they are no longer airtight, so I’m on the look out for new airtight containers.
 These Decor clip containers have been great so far.

-BAKING TRAYS – Such as muffin pans or baking sheets for scrolls and cookies.
+BAKING TRAYS – Have a muffin pan or baking sheets on hand for scrolls and cookies.
 I like to use silicone muffin pans for my mini quiches to prevent the puff pastry from sticking.

-SILICONE MAT – I like to use silicone mats on my biscuit baking trays instead of baking paper, it saves money and reduces landfill.
+SILICONE MAT – I like to use silicone mats on my biscuit baking trays instead of baking paper as it saves money and reduces landfill.

-COOLING RACKS – it’s ideal to transfer your baked items off the baking trays to allow them to cool on the cooling racks to prevent them from cooking any further or going soggy.
-I place a tablecloth over the dining table and lay out the oven racks, I find this easier than over the kitchen bench as it gives me more space in the kitchen.
+COOLING RACKS – It’s ideal to transfer your baked items off the baking trays to allow them to cool on cooling racks.
+This will prevent them from cooking any further or going soggy.
+I place a tablecloth over the dining table and lay out the oven racks as I find this easier than taking over the kitchen bench and reducing my space in the kitchen.

 2. GATHER TOGETHER RECIPES

 Gather together a few recipes that you would like to bake, remembering to create variety.
 I typically bake: